 Apple is, as many people know, a computing company with absolutely zero experience building and selling cars.
 So the prospect of it actually building the Apple Car itself is kind of laughable.

-It's more likely the actual manufacturing would be outsourced to a different company with all the relevant resources already, and there's certainly no shortage of automakers out there, it's been reported that many of them are hesitant about being involved with the Apple Car.
+It's more likely the actual manufacturing would be outsourced to a different company with all the relevant resources already.
+While there's no shortage of automakers out there, it's been reported that many of them are hesitant about being involved with the Apple Car.

 Earlier this year it was reported that Hyundai was the frontrunner for Apple Car, though it's since been reported that Hyundai isn't particularly interested in developing a car under someone else's name.
 For reasons that relate to wanting to grow its own brand, and concern Apple would be taking charge and leave the Korean car maker as a factory OEM.

 Instead Kia, a Hyundai subsidiary, was said to be taking on the Apple Car instead.
 Not only does that mean Hyundai retains a stake in the Apple Car's success, while also keeping the project at arm's length, developing a third party vehicle fits in well with its recently announced "Plan S" strategy.
 Unfortunately talks broke down after news of the potential deal leaked, with Apple "pausing" talks and looking elsewhere.

-Ming-Chi Kuo claims that Apple is partnering up with Hyundai to use its E-GMP battery electric vehicle platform.
+Ming-Chi Kuo has also claimed that Apple is partnering up with Hyundai to use its E-GMP battery electric vehicle platform.
 That will form the basis of the Apple Car's first chassis.
 Apple is also said to be considering partnerships with General Motors and European car maker PSA, who may help the Apple Car launch in international markets.